-I like trees that are grand and usually stand apart from others; trees that look like they can tell a good story, have lived a good life, witnessed a lot; trees that are beautiful but also a bit haunting.
-Once I find the right tree, I set up my tripod and cameras, compose, focus, plan my shoot, take notes and wait for the light.
-Exposure and lighting time can be from 10 minutes to 2 hours or so.
+I like trees that are grand and usually stand apart from others; trees that look like they can tell a good story, have lived a good life, witnessed a lot; trees that are beautiful but sometimes a bit haunting.
+Once I find the right trees, I set up my tripod and cameras, compose, focus, plan my shoot, take notes and wait for the light.
+Exposure and lighting time can be from a few minutes to 2 hours or more.
 I use a handheld modified spot light to light the trees.

-*During the exposure of Trees in Marsh, a family of beavers let it be known that they did not want me in their pond (they surrounded me while I was in an inflatable raft and began to slap their tails in the water).
-A bit scary at 3 am floating in the water in the middle of the woods.
+During the exposure of Trees in Marsh, a family of beavers let it be known that they did not want me in their pond, they surrounded me while I was in an inflatable raft and began to slap their tails with ferocity in the water.
+A bit scary at 3 am floating in my cheap inflatable raft on a funky pond deep in the middle of the woods.